DistributedCollective/SIPS/SIP-28.md

 Created: 2021-09-03
 ---

-# SIP-X: Add SOV as collateral for borrowing
+# SIP-28: Add SOV as collateral for borrowing

 ## Description